laristra/portage/doc/main_page.md

 `ENABLE_THRUST=True` and `THRUST_DIR=<path_to_thrust_directory>`.
-Additionally, one can specify the Thrust backend to utilize, with the default being the OpenMP backend `THRUST_BACKEND=THRUST_DEVICE_SYSTEM_OMP`.  portage also supports the `THRUST_DEVICE_SYSTEM_TBB` backend.
+Additionally, one can specify the Thrust backend to utilize, with the default being the OpenMP backend `THRUST_BACKEND=THRUST_DEVICE_SYSTEM_OMP`.
+Portage also supports the `THRUST_DEVICE_SYSTEM_TBB` backend.
 Regular testing happens with Thrust 1.8.

 ## Obtaining portage

-The latest release of [portage](https://github.com/laristra/portage) lives on GitHub.  portage makes use of git submodules, so it must be cloned recursively:
+The latest release of [portage](https://github.com/laristra/portage) lives on GitHub.
+Portage makes use of git submodules, so it must be cloned recursively:

 ```sh